 Each year, Illinois Wesleyan University engages in a Summer Reading Program for new students.
 Students, faculty, staff, Board of Trustee members, Bloomington-Normal business and community leaders, and alumni read a selected book throughout the summer and gather during New Student Orientation for a discussion.
 Throughout the year, additional learning opportunities about the topic are available to the campus community.

-This year’s book is Outcasts United by Warren St. John.
-Enclosed is a copy of the book for you to read throughout the summer.
+This year’s book is The Unlikely Disciple: A Sinner's Semester at America's Holiest University by Kevin Roose.
+You will receive a copy of the book to read throughout the summer.
 Please remember to bring the book with you in August.
-Warren St. John will be the speaker at the President’s Convocation on campus on September 4.